gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Compile-avoidance can greatly improve incremental build time, as Gradle now avoids recompiling source files that will produce the same bytecode as the last time.

+### The Java Library plugin

+The new [Java Library plugin](userguide/java_library_plugin.html) is the next step towards improved modeling of the Java ecosystem, and should be used whenever you are building a Java component aimed at being consumed by other components.
+This is typically called a library, and it has many
+advantages:

+- a clean [separation of the API and implementation](userguide/java_library_plugin.html#sec:java_library_separation) of the component
+- avoiding leaking the [compile classpath](userguide/java_library_plugin.html#sec:java_library_configurations_graph) of the library to consumers
+- faster compilation thanks to the clean separation of API and implementation

+We strongly encourage users to migrate to this plugin, instead of the `java` plugin, whenever they are building a library.
+Some of the new configurations of this plugin are available to the `java` plugin too, and others are just deprecated.

+- instead of `compile`, you should use one of `implementation` or `api`
+- instead of `runtime`, you should use `runtimeClasspath`

 ### `@CompileClasspath` annotation for task properties

 Java compile-avoidance is implemented using a new [`@CompileClasspath`](javadoc/org/gradle/api/tasks/CompileClasspath.html) annotation that can be attached to a task property, similar to the `@InputFiles` or `@Classpath` annotations.